 Temporary Amendment Eff.
 August 1, 2001; November 1, 2000;

 Amended Eff.
-July 18, 2002.
+July 18, 2002;

+Readopted Eff. .

+15A NCAC 02D .1414 is proposed for readoption without substantive changes as follows:

 15a ncac 02d .1414 TUNE-UP REQUIREMENTS

-(a) This Rule applies to boilers and indirect-fired process heaters subject to the requirements of Rule .1407 of this Section or stationary internal combustion engines subject to the requirements of Rule .1409 of this Section that are complying with Rules .1407 or .1409 of this Section through an annual tune-up.
+(a) This Rule applies to boilers and indirect-fired process heaters subject to the requirements of 15A NCAC 02D .1407 or stationary internal combustion engines subject to the requirements of 15A NCAC 02D .1409 that are complying with the annual tune-up requirement.

 (b) When a tune-up to a boiler or indirect-fired process heater is required for compliance with this Section, the owner or operator shall at least annually and according to the manufacturer's recommendations: